Shopify/polaris/polaris.shopify.com/content/components/listbox.md

   - list box
   - interactive list
 examples:
-  - fileName: listbox-basic.tsx
+  - fileName: listbox-basic-listbox.tsx
     title: Basic Listbox
-    description: >-
-      Basic implementation of a control element used to let merchants select options
+    description: Basic implementation of a control element used to let merchants select options
-  - fileName: listbox-with-loading.tsx
+  - fileName: listbox-listbox-with-loading.tsx
     title: Listbox with Loading
-    description: >-
-      Implementation of a control element showing a loading indicator to let merchants know more options are being loaded
+    description: Implementation of a control element showing a loading indicator to let merchants know more options are being loaded
-  - fileName: listbox-with-action.tsx
+  - fileName: listbox-listbox-with-action.tsx
     title: Listbox with Action
     description: Implementation of a control element used to let merchants take an action
-  - fileName: listbox-with-custom-element.tsx
+  - fileName: listbox-listbox-with-custom-element.tsx
     title: Listbox with custom element
     description: Implementation of a control with custom rendering of options
 ---